Restrictions on hard currency take effect in Argentina.

 It also bars people from buying dollars to pay domestic debts.

-The measures are far less restrictive than those imposed by the government of former President Cristina Fernández, which restricted even spending on vacations abroad, leading to the rise of a currency black market.
+The measures are far less restrictive than those imposed by the government of former President Cristina Fernández, which restricted even spending on vacations abroad and taxed credit card transactions in dollars, leading to the rise of a currency black market.

+But they still alarmed many Argentines who recall past crises, and lines formed outside several banks in the capital.

+President Mauricio Macri's government imposed the measures after a first stage of voting showed the left-leaning presidential candidate Alberto Fernández far ahead of the conservative incumbent, scaring many investors and sending the country's currency and stock market plunging.